Best pour-over coffee maker 2023: classic coffee at its best

 The beautiful aesthetic alone of the Kalita Wave makes it a winner in our books.
 With a flat bottom, pour-over coffee drinkers agree this feature produces a rich, aromatic cup every time.

 We like the three holes, as opposed to models which just feature one, because the coffee grounds are saturated more evenly.
-Fans of the wave recommend pouring with a gooseneck kettle like this one from QVC, so you can follow a circular motion.
-This prevents over-extraction and bitterness.
+Fans of the wave recommend pouring with a gooseneck kettle like this one at QVC, so you can follow a circular motion.
+This prevents over-extraction and bitterness, but make sure you don't pour too quickly.
+This is a single-serve cup, so it's easy to over-hydrate or overwhelm your filter.

 Filters are not included, and although Kalita manufactures their own paper products, most filters on the market work just fine.
-We recommend opting for stainless steel to get the most out of your coffee maker, but you will have to hand-wash them.
+I recommend opting for stainless steel to get the most out of your coffee maker, but this means you will have to wash it by hand.

 2. Chemex Eight Cup Classic Pour-Over Glass Coffee Maker